Denniskaranja2023/Week-2-Code-challenge/README.md

  Requirements

- You will need a computer,tablet or phone and a ccess to the internet
+ You will need a computer,tablet or phone and access to the internet

  View Live site.

  You may view the live site of the application through https://denniskaranja2023.github.io/Week-2-Code-challenge/

  -First input the event type e.g Birthday to generate a title for your list.
-THe title may be deleted by clicking it
+The title may be deleted by clicking it

  -Enter a guest input and see the name appear on the guest list window under your event title